nextronout/roblox-userid-api/README.md

 ## Roblox usage

-Make sure to have "Allow HTTP Requests" and "Enable Studio Access to API Services" enabled in Roblox Studio's Experience Settings.
+Make sure to have "Allow HTTP Requests" and "Enable Studio Access to API Services" are enabled in Roblox Studio's Experience Settings.
 <img width="1187" height="780" alt="image" src="https://github.com/user-attachments/assets/34590533-d552-4fb6-9a21-b9c4c6822e3b" />

 Create a new Script inside ServerScriptService and paste one of the scripts below to test the API.